-- approval of off-schedule SEL hours to offset a disruption, for instance completing 20 hours in one week or completing hours during the evening or on weekends - completing first-year SEL hours at telehealth sites, or other actual SEL sites that offer remote options to attain required competencies - approval of alternate learning experiences that allow for assessment of the specified competencies based on the plan of study (this option would adhere to current ACEND guidance regarding alternate SEL experiences, and would not exceed the amount allowed by ACEND)
+- approval of off-schedule SEL hours to offset a disruption, for instance completing 20 hours in one week or completing hours during the evening or on weekends - completing hours at telehealth sites, or other actual SEL sites that offer remote options to attain required competencies

 Students may need to consider dividing clinical hours between a few different facilities or offer to complete SEL hours on the weekends or evenings to complete SEL requirements.
-The Assistant Director, Graduate Programs in Applied Nutrition Director, Dietetics Focus and Dietetics Clinical Coordinator will help as much as possible, but the student is responsible for finding all SEL sites and preceptors in a geographic location suitable to the student if SEL hours are disrupted.
+The Assistant MSAN Director/Director of RDN Focus will help as much as possible, but the student is responsible for finding all SEL sites and preceptors in a geographic location suitable to the student if SEL hours are disrupted.